eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 }
 ```

-Here `result` is an `expected` and hence we may get an error.
+Here `result` is an `iox::expected` and hence we may get an error.
 This can happen if we try to loan too many samples
 and exhaust memory.
 We have to handle this potential error since the expected class has the `nodiscard` keyword
 attached.
 This means we get a warning (or an error when build in strict mode) when we don't handle it.
 We could
 also explicitly discard it with `IOX_DISCARD_RESULT` which is discouraged.
 If you want to know more about
-`expected`, take a look at
+`iox::expected`, take a look at
 [How optional and error values are returned in iceoryx](../concepts/how-optional-and-error-values-are-returned-in-iceoryx.md).
 Let's create a corresponding subscriber.